PrabhaGMU/Healthdata-Challenge/README.md

 Global F test (P-value < .0001) indicates that model is significant for predicting Total Bill cost based on a group of independent variables in the model.
 The value of R-square is 0.286393, which means approximately 28% of the variation in Total Bill cost is explained by the independent variables.
 Based on t-test with the significant level, the p-values for Race, Age, Weight, Medical_history 1 and 6.
 Also, all symptoms indicated sufficient evidence for predicting the total bill cost.
 Each parameter represents the mean change in the response variable for every 1-unit increase in the corresponding when all the other x’s are held fixed.
-For example, the total cost increases with positive values for every independent variable (observed from Estimate column of results).
+For example, the total cost increases with positive values for every independent variable (observed from estimate column of results).
 -Based on the p-value, Length of stay is not significantly associated with total bill cost included in the analysis.
 A 95% confidence interval for Symptom_5 is (0.2210034259, 0.2699021884).
 This means that we are 95% confident that the total cost increases between 0.2210034259 and 0.2699021884 for every 1-symptom increase.
 Note: A zero in the 95% Confidence Intervals can also indicate that the independent variable is insignificant.